Fort Wayne International Airport: Famous Visitors

-In the 1992 Presidential campaign, former President George H.W.
-Bush used Fort Wayne International Airport during a campaign stop.
+In the 1992 Presidential campaign, former President George H. W. Bush used Fort Wayne International Airport during a campaign stop.
 To this day, this is also the only visit of the Boeing VC-25A Air Force One to the airport.

 In the 2008 Presidential campaign, both former President Barack Obama and Hillary Clinton used the airport for campaign stops.

-In the 2016 Presidential campaign, both Ted Cruz and Donald J. Trump used the airport for campaign stops.
+In the 2016 Presidential campaign, both Ted Cruz and Donald Trump used the airport for campaign stops.
 Two years later when serving as President, Trump also used FWA for a midterm campaign stop in support of U.S. Senate candidate Mike Braun, who instead chose to run for Governor of Indiana instead of a second term in the 2024 election.

-In the 2020 Presidential campaign, former Vice President Mike Pence made a campaign stop on behalf of then-President Donald J. Trump, days before Pence voiced issues over Trump’s plans for the January 6th insurrection and stopped campaigning on behalf of him.
+In the 2020 Presidential campaign, former Vice President Mike Pence made a campaign stop on behalf of then-President Donald Trump, days before Pence voiced issues over Trump’s plans for the January 6th insurrection and stopped campaigning on behalf of him.
 This campaign stop was held in an open hangar due to Indiana’s COVID-19 guidelines, which were based on the stricter CDC guidelines instead of the more lenient White House Reopening Plan.